 What Is The Difference Between 14 SEER And SEER2 AC Systems?

 It’s no secret that air conditioning systems (AC Systems) have always impacted energy costs and the environment.
-That’s why The Department of Energy is always looking for new ways to improve energy efficiency and hold HVAC companies to a higher standard.
+That’s why The Department of Energy is always looking for new ways to improve AC System efficiency and hold HVAC companies to a higher standard.

 The efficiency of AC units is currently measured by two standards, EER and SEER.
 However, in 2023 HVAC companies will face new challenges and changes that impact these two universal standards.